rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/writeKey.md

     *   **If you have an existing source,** navigate to integrate > sources section where all sources are listed.

 3.  **View Source Details & Find the Write Key:**
-    *   Once you've selected or created your Web Javascript Source, go to its "Implementation Details" or "Configuration" section.
+    *   Once you've selected or created your Web Javascript Source, go to its "Implementation Details" section.
     *   The **Write Key** will be displayed here.
-It's typically a long string of alphanumeric characters.
+It's a long string of alphanumeric characters.

     ![Example of where to find the Write Key in the Zeotap CDP](../../static/img/writeKey.png) *(The image above shows an example of the Zeotap CDP interface where the Write Key can be found.)*